Birinder1469/BirinderSingh_Blog/_posts/2019-01-26-CrimeBuster_App.md

 comments: true
 ---

-# My first Shiny App
+## My first Shiny App

-Access : The app can be assessed from the following link :
+The app can be assessed from the following link :
 [Crime Buster App](https://birinder1469.shinyapps.io/Crime_Fighters/)

 ## Rationale